iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - Which failed checks are blocking production?
 - Which systems use prompt version 12?
 - Why was this release approved even though one or more normal release requirements were not fully met?
-- Summarize incidents linked to this execution flow, agent flow, or release in the last 30 days.
+- Summarize incidents linked to this execution flow, agent workflow, or release in the last 30 days.
 - Generate an evidence summary for a client.

 This only becomes valuable because it is grounded in structured platform records, relationships, and release history rather than in generic unstructured chat.

 ### 8. External trust portal

-A later premium capability could expose a controlled, customer-facing trust portal that includes:
+A later capability could expose a controlled, customer-facing trust portal that includes:

 - a summary of the AI system, execution flow, or service being covered
 - the current validation status, including whether the latest release passed the required checks